Colin McRae Rally (1998 video game): Gameplay

 Colin McRae Rally is a rally simulation game, featuring the works-entered cars and the rallies of the 1998 World Rally Championship.
 There are three difficulty modes in the game, and each mode offers different cars: the Novice mode offers FWD F2-class cars, such as the SEAT Ibiza F2 Kit Car, the Intermediate mode offers 4WD World Rally Car class cars, such as the Subaru Impreza WRC, and the Expert mode offers the ability to unlock bonus cars, such as the Ford Escort MKII, Lancia Delta Integrale, Audi Quattro S1, and Ford RS200.
 There are a total of 12 cars, produced using laser-modelling.
 When released in North America in 2000, only 11 cars featured due to Codemasters losing the license to use Renault in Novice mode.
 Renault were replaced by extra drivers from the remaining 3 manufacturers.
 Also unlike in the European release of the game (real driver names), the American release has made-up driver names (apart from Colin McRae).

 Seven official rallies (New Zealand, Acropolis (Greece), Australia, Monte Carlo, Sweden, Corsica, and the United Kingdom) and one unofficial rally (Indonesia) from the WRC were included in the game.
 Rally Indonesia was originally part of the 1998 WRC season calendar, but the rally was cancelled due to civil unrest.
 Although the rallies themselves are named the same as the real events, all of the stages are fictional.

 When the game was re-released on the PlayStation "Value Series" budget label in 2000, Rally Monte Carlo was renamed as Rally Austria.
 On the loading screen for each rally, 2000 replaced the year 1998.
-The intro was cut in the yellow Bestsellers version, and yellow logos on the Subaru Impreza car were removed.
+The intro was cut in the later yellow "Bestsellers" version, and yellow logos on the Subaru Impreza car (front cover) were removed.
+The photograph on the back cover art (on earlier releases) of Colin and Nicky was also removed on the same "Bestsellers" version as Colin had joined Ford at that point.

 Although there is no online multiplayer, the game does feature LAN-based multiplayer, allowing up to 8 drivers on the same network to compete simultaneously, in addition to a 2-player split-screen mode.